cmahnke/ric-unknownartist/content/post/two-prints-by-fritz-neumann/index.md

 - src: "3320_5_1476107208.jpg"
 ---

-**Short description** : Two prints by Fritz Neumann, sailings boats and a black-headed gull.
+**Short description:** Two prints by Fritz Neumann, sailings boats and a black-headed gull.

-**Notes** : Works by our Fritz Neumann wit typical maritime subjects.
+**Notes:** Works by our Fritz Neumann wit typical maritime subjects.